About us

 2017

 Sir Tom Hunter surprised the Third Sector and the wider public with the news that every charity in Scotland could take part and benefit from the Kiltwalk.
 With a significant twist; The Hunter Foundation would add 40% to all fundraising.
-This game-changing news allowed us to rise to Sir Tom’s challenge to raise £10 million within five years, with two years to spare.
+This game-changing news allowed Kiltwalkers to rise to Sir Tom’s challenge of raising £10 million within five years, with two years to spare!

 2016

-Meanwhile, the Kiltwalk received celebrity support from some of Scotland’s most loved faces including Kevin Bridges, Lorraine Kelly, Gerry Butler, Judy Murray, Take That, Thierry Henry and many more thanks to friends of Sir Tom’s like ITV’s Hollywood correspondent, Ross King and Sky’s Mr Transfer Deadline Day, Jim White
+Meanwhile, the Kiltwalk received celebrity support from some of Scotland’s most loved faces including Kevin Bridges, Lorraine Kelly, Gerry Butler, Judy Murray, Take That, Thierry Henry and many more including ITV’s Hollywood correspondent, Ross King and Sky’s Mr Transfer Deadline Day, Jim White.

 Sir Tom Hunter